momoathome/Budget-Calculator/README.md

 The Starter Template uses Nuxt 3 in SSR Mode by default, but you can use full static mode by uncommenting the marked line in the [nuxt.config.ts](nuxt.config.ts) file.

-Moreover, a default UnoCSS configuration is provided in the [unocss.config.ts](unocss.config.ts) file.
+A default UnoCSS configuration is also provided in the [unocss.config.ts](unocss.config.ts) file.

 Along with it is provided a dependency to use UnoCSS as an icon provider.
 The icons are served by Iconify.
 The default icon set is [Tabler Icons](https://tablericons.com/), but you can change it to whatever you want.
 For that, remove the `@iconify-json/tabler` dependency and install the one you want.
 The naming scheme is generally the same, that is to say `@iconify-json/<icon-set-name>`.
 If you want a preview of all the icons available, check out [icones.js.org](https://icones.js.org/).

+Also with it is provided a dependency to UnoCSS as the provider for animate classes.

 The default configuration for ESLint is based on Antfu's configuration (see [@antfu/eslint-config](https://www.npmjs.com/package/@antfu/eslint-config))